 Before any meal, hot towels give passengers a chance to refresh.

 On widebody aircraft, parents flying with an infant can pre-reserve a bassinet to use at selected seats in the cabin.

-The airline offers an open bar, including choice of red or white wine, sparkling wine or beer, and a decent cocktail selection.
+The airline offers an open bar, including a choice of red or white wine, sparkling wine or beer, and a decent cocktail selection.
 Juices, soft drinks and still or sparkling water round out the choice.
-Service is delivered by aisle carts, but it is usually quite attentive and friendly.
+Aisle carts deliver service, but it is usually quite attentive and friendly.

 Like other airlines, Lufthansa places a strong focus on being environmentally responsible.
 It offers a carbon neutral option where travellers can offset the environmental impact of their flight by paying a small fee.
 The airline is also investing in more fuel-efficient aircraft and operational measures on the ground and in the air.

 Recycling programs in the lounges and onboard its flights continue the same theme.
 Catering products use sustainable materials with a focus on reducing waste.
 Lufthansa is also using one of its aircraft to help collect environmental data for climate research.

 The flight search on BusinessClass.com includes information on CO2 emissions for each flight.
 Our quality algorithms also give a higher score to flights operated by the most modern and environmentally friendly aircraft.

 BusinessClass.com searches hundreds of travel sites at once to help you find the best premium travel offers for both flights and the finest hotels.